libretro/neocd_libretro/README.md

 Copy `neocd_libretro.info` to folder `RetroArch/info`

-#### Additional DLL files (Windows only)

-NeoCD requires two DLL libraries not found in the standard distribution of RetroArch:

-* `libFLAC-8.dll`
-* `libvorbisfile-3.dll`

-Copy them somewhere in your path or directly into RetroArch's binary directory

 ### Required BIOS Files

 To function NeoCD need a BIOS from a Front Loading, Top Loading or CDZ machine.
 The BIOS files should be installed in a `neocd` folder under RetroArch's system folder.